Natural Sciences at Cambridge

 Most students pursue a single advanced subject in Year 3 (Part II), concentrating on specific areas and undertaking a research project or dissertation in that field.
 Alternatively, in Year 3 you can take the broader Biological and Biomedical Sciences option or the Physical Sciences option.

 Some Part II options have a competitive entry due to restrictions on laboratory space, meaning you’re not guaranteed your Part II subject choice.
-However, more than 80 per cent of students are typically able to study their first choice of subject.
+However, around 80 per cent of students are typically able to study their first choice of subject.

-Specialising in Part II is appropriate for continuation to a fourth year (Part III, offered in some subjects).
-Progression to Part III is dependent on a satisfactory level of performance and successful completion of Part III leads to an MSc degree.
+Specialising in Part II is appropriate for continuation to a fourth year (Part III, offered in some subjects) and progression to Part III is dependent on a satisfactory level of performance.
+Successful completion of Part III leads to an MSci degree.

 Biological Sciences options